Puyodead1/redbox-apis/README.md

-<h1 align="center">Redbox API's | Powered by Express.js</h1>
+<h1 align="center">Redbox API's</h1>

-<p align="center">A feature-rich API designed to restore the functionality of your Redbox kiosk, as well as Redbox Perks.<br>An attempt to recreate the Redbox backend APIs.<br></p>
+<p align="center">An API designed to restore the functionality of your Redbox kiosk by recreating the original backend services.<br></p>

-#### This project has been merged with the now unmaintained [RedboxAPI](https://github.com/BrianWalczak/RedboxAPI) project, restoring functionality for the Redbox Perks loyalty program.

 ## Installation

-To get started with hosting your Redbox API instance, make sure you have Node.js and pnpm installed.
-Follow the steps below to set up your environment:
+To get started hosting your Redbox API, make sure you have Node.js and pnpm installed, then follow the steps below to set up your environment:

 1. **Install Node.js** from [here](https://nodejs.org/).
 2. Clone the repository and install the dependencies: